helmetjs/helmet/README.md

 ```

 `helmet.expectCt` sets the `Expect-CT` header which helps mitigate misissued SSL certificates.
 See [MDN's article on Certificate Transparency](https://developer.mozilla.org/en-US/docs/Web/Security/Certificate_Transparency) and the [`Expect-CT` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Expect-CT) for more.

+`Expect-CT` is no longer useful for new browsers in 2022.
+Therefore, `helmet.expectCt` is deprecated and will be removed in the next major version of Helmet.
+However, it can still be used in this version of Helmet.

 `options.maxAge` is the number of seconds to expect Certificate Transparency.
 It defaults to `0`.